THE LAB AUTOMATION EXPERTS

 Sample Type

 First, consider the desired colony picking sample type.
 Colony picking is often used for a sample of many cells, but single-cell colony picking applications have recently gained traction.
 Single-cell colony picking is useful in studying non-uniform samples, such as cancerous growth.
 Single cell colony picking is also commonly used for synthetic biology applications, where choosing a specific cell to modify can influence experiment results.
-Choose a colony picking robot that can pick the right sample type for your procedure.
+Choose an instrument that can pick the right sample type for your procedure.

 Next, look for colony picking robots with the accuracy, precision and inoculation rate your application requires.
 Inoculation rates over 99% will reduce wasted material.
 Image processing software plays a huge role in accuracy and precision.
-One of the benefits of image processing software is that you can customize the parameters for colony picking.
-Colony picking robots that give you more freedom to customize the selection process will likely yield better results.
+One of the benefits of image processing software is that you can customize the parameters that give you more freedom to customize the selection process will likely yield better results.

 Size, Speed and Capacity